About the course

 The final thesis is normally submitted for examination during the fourth year and is followed by the viva examination.

-You will be expected to acquire transferable skills as part of your training, and to undertake a total of 100 hours broadening training outside your specialist area.
+You will be expected to acquire transferable skills as part of your training, and to undertake a total of 100 hours broadening training outside your specialist area over the course of the DPhil.
 Part of that broadening training is obtained through APTS, the Academy for PhD Training in Statistics; this is a joint venture with a group of leading university statistics departments which runs four weeks of appropriate courses a year.
 You will give a research presentation or prepare a research poster each year in the department.
+There may also be opportunities to undertake industrial internships as appropriate.

 After research degrees, the majority of the department’s graduates move into research and academic careers.
-Others work, for example, in the financial sector.
+Others work, for example, in data analytics, in tech and biotech companies and in the financial sector.

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in an appropriate subject.
+- a first-class or strong upper second-class undergraduate degree with honours in an appropriate subject.
 You will need a strong background in mathematics or statistics.

 For applicants with a degree from the USA, the minimum GPA sought is 3.6 out of 4.0.